MicrosoftDocs/shell-experience/shell-exp-docs/aishell/get-started-standalone.md

 ## Starting AIShell

 Run the `aish` command in the shell of your choice.
-AIShell starts in a new terminal window and prompts you to choose an agent.
+AIShell starts in a new full screen shell window and prompts you to choose an agent.

 ## Using AIShell

 Now that you have selected an agent, you can begin chatting with it.
-The installed Azure OpenAI agent is configured to be a PowerShell expert.
-This means we've modified the AI system prompt to say it should act like a PowerShell expert.
-It's not trained on any specific PowerShell code or documentation.
-In the final version, you must configure the agent with your endpoint, API keys, and system prompt before using it.
-For this walkthrough, we've performed these steps for you.
+If you plan to use the Azure OpenAI agent, you will have to configure it with your endpoint, API keys, and system prompt before using it.
+You can do so by selecting the agent and then running `/agent config`.
+Within the JSON config file that is opened you will have to provide your endpoint, deployment name, model version and API key.
+You can configure the system prompt property to better ground the model to your specific use cases, the default included is for a PowerShell expert.
+Additionally if you wish you use OpenAI you can configure the agent with just your API key from OpenAI in the commented out example in the JSON file.

+![An animation showing Getting Started with AIShell.][01]

 The Azure agent is designed to bring the Copilot in Azure experience directly to your command line.
 It provides assistance for Azure CLI and Azure PowerShell commands.
-To use this agent, you need to sign into Azure using the `az login` or `Connect-AzAccount` commands.
+To use this agent, you need to sign into Azure using the `az login` command from Azure CLI.

 ## Use AIShell to interact with the agents